-- Situation: The SMC server rejects all new firewall connections but keeps ongoing connections. - Cause: Either you do not have a license or your license has expired; or you may have reached the maximum number of firewalls allowed to connect to the server using your license. - Solution: Look up the server logs and contact your Stormshield support center in order to obtain a valid license.
+- Situation: The SMC server rejects all new firewall connections but keeps ongoing connections. - Cause: You do not have a license, your license has expired, or you may have reached the maximum number of firewalls allowed to connect to the server according to your license. - Solution: Look up the server logs and contact your Stormshield support center in order to obtain a valid license.
 A tool tip and the Last activity column will also provide an indication.

-Your license is no longer valid after the restoration or backup of a configuration
+Your license is no longer valid after restoring the backup of a configuration